thomasrobertgee/recipe-app/README.md

 ---

 ## Getting Started

+...(The rest of the README remains the same)...

 To get the application running locally, you will need to set up and run both the backend and the frontend.